 - MTR 1112 Arc Welding I, 6 semester hours, 30 lec., 150 lab [Offered as needed] A course in the fundamentals of arc welding including: the operation and set up of the arc welding machine, selection and identification of electrode classifications, and an overview of the steel making process.
-Practical experience will be gained in arc welding of basic joint configurations using a variety of welding electrodes. - MTR 1140 Pipe Welding, 6 semester hours, 30 lec., 150 lab [Offered as needed] A course in the fundamentals of pipe welding including: pipe welding terminologies, oxyacetylene welding and brazing of small diameter pipe, shielded metal arc welding of large diameter pipe.
-Extensive use of the oxyacetylene cutting process for pipe beveling is an integral aspect of this course. - MTR 1151 Advanced Oxy-Fuel Welding, 6 semester hours, 30 lec., 150 lab [Offered as needed]

-An advanced gas welding and cutting course including: fusion welding in all positions, braze welding, cutting torch operation, gas welding of aluminum, stainless, stainless steel and cast measuring principles will be covered.
+Practical experience will be gained in arc welding of basic joint configurations using a variety of welding electrodes. - MTR 1140 Pipe Welding, 6 semester hours, 30 lec., 150 lab [Offered as needed] A course in the fundamentals of pipe welding including; pipe welding terminologies, oxyacetylene welding and brazing of small diameter pipe, shielded metal arc welding of large diameter pipe.
+Extensive use of the oxyacetylene cutting process for pipe beveling is an integral aspect of this course. - MTR 1151 Advanced Oxy-Fuel Welding, 6 semester hours, 30 lec., 150 lab [Offered as neededl An advanced gas welding and cutting course including: fusion welding in all positions, braze welding, cutting torch operation, gas welding of aluminum, stainless steel and cast measuring principles will be covered.

-- MTR 1152 Tig Welding, 6 semester hours, 30 lec., 150 lab [Offered as needed]

-A course in the fundamentals of tig welding including: the set up and adjustment of the tig welding machine, selection of proper tungsten electrodes, selection of filler metals, and the use of various shielding gases.
-Practical experience will be gained in tig welding basic welded joints on stainless and mild carbon steel, aluminum sheet and casting, and magnesium castings. - MTR 1160 Specialty Welding, 6 semester hours, 30 lec., 150 lab [Offered as needed] This course is for students in their final semester of the AS, AAS option and the Occupational Certificate welding programs.
+- MTR 1152 Tig Welding, 6 semester hours, 30 lec., 150 lab [Offered as needed] A course in the fundamentals of tig welding including: the set up and adjustment of the tig welding machine, selection of proper tungsten electrodes, selection of filler metals, and the use of various shielding gases.
+Practical experience will be gained in tig welding basic welded joints on stainless and mild carbon steel, aluminum sheet and casting, and magnesium castings. - Specialty Welding, 6 semester hours, 30 lec., 150 lab [Offered as needed] This is an exiting course for students in their final semester of either the AAS degree program or the Occupational Certificate program.
 This course will cover the fundamentals of mig welding, lay-out work, fabrication, and repair type welding.
 The student will have the opportunity to fine tune their gas, arc, tig, and oxyacetylene cutting skills before entering the job market.
 This course will also cover job seeking techniques such as: application forms, resume writing, and interview procedures. - MTR 1241 Pipe Fitting, 6 semester hours, 30 lec., 150 lab.
 [Offered as needed] A course covering the fit up and welding of all common pipe configurations such as: branches, laterals, headers, reducers and orange peel pipe caps.
-Extensive use of the shielded metal arc welding and the oxyacetylene cutting processes are an integral aspect of this course. - MTR 2161 Arc Welding II, 6 semester hours, 30 lec., 150 lab.
+Extensive use of the shielded metal arc welding and the oxyacetylene cutting processes are an intergral aspect of this course. - MTR 2161 Arc Welding II, 6 semester hours, 30 lec., 150 lab.
 [Offered as needed] An advanced arc welding course including: intensive coverage of welding symbols and blueprint reading, weld testing and inspection.
-Practical experience will be gained in out of position welding using a variety of arc welding electrodes. - MUH 1001 Humanities Music, 3 semester hours, 45 lec.
-[Offered as needed]
+Practical experience will be gained in out of position welding using a variety of arc welding electrodes.